MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 - Changes to item names is supported.
 Other settings changes, like sensitivity labels, aren't supported.

-- This content in the line by line comparison may look a bit different than the original version since it was [modified a bit before running the comparison](#file-modifications-before-comparison).
+- This content in the change review may look a bit different than the original version since it was [modified a bit before running the comparison](#file-modifications-before-comparison).

 ## Next steps